Serenacula/splitby/readme.md

 splitby [options] -d <delimiter> <index_or_range>
 ```

-The delimiter is any regex string, e.g. `-d "\s+"`
+The delimiter can be any regex string, e.g. `-d "\s+"`

 The index states which values you want.
 It can accept a single number `2` or a range `2-3`.
+Indexes are 1-based, as standard for bash.

 Negative numbers are valid, and count from the end, e.g. `-1` or `-3--1`.
-Mixing positive and negative is allowed, however will cause an error if the starting index is after the ending index.
+Mixing positive and negative is allowed, however will cause an error if the starting index is greater than the ending index.

 Multiple indexes can be used, with the syntax `1 3 4-5`.
 The results will be separated by a new line.